Asclepias tuberosa, yellow (Butterfly Weed) Seeds

 Winter Dormancy and Health:

-• Herbaceous perennial; goes dormant in winter
+• Herbaceous perennial that goes dormant in winter

 • Cut back dead stems in late winter or early spring

-• Avoid excessive winter moisture
+• Avoid excessive winter moisture around roots

-• Returns vigorously in spring
+• Returns vigorously with fresh growth in spring

 Notes: